 Understanding ACH Transfer Limits for Incoming and Outgoing Transactions

-When it comes to conducting transactions with your bank account, one of the most popular types is using ACH transfers, but they do come with limits.
-ACH payments are electronic bank transfers that conveniently process regular payments such as mortgages, utilities, loans, and tax payments.
+When it comes to conducting transactions with your bank account, one of the most popular types is using ACH transfers, but they can come with limits, albeit fairly high ones.
+ACH payments are electronic bank transfers that quickly and conveniently process regular payments such as mortgages, utilities, loans, and tax payments.
 They can also be used for one-time payments as well.

 How ACH Transfers Work

-Though there technically isn’t a set number of transactions you can do in a day, there are often ACH limits.
-Plus, there are also ACH period limits — as in, there may be daily or monthly limits, depending on your financial institution.
-Let’s move on to taking a closer look at the meaning of ACH limits.
+There are often daily ACH limits as well as ACH period limits — as in, there may be daily or monthly limits, depending on your financial institution.

 Incoming ACH Transfer Limits

-According to the National Automated Clearing House Association (NACHA), which manages ACH payments, ACH transfer limits can be as high as $1,000,000 per day, up from $100,000 previously.
-However, this is a recent shift, and your incoming ACH transfer limits may still average around $25,000.
+According to the National Automated Clearing House Association (Nacha), which manages ACH payments, ACH limits can be as high as $1,000,000 per day, up from $100,000 previously.

 Outgoing ACH Transfer Limits